zzh237/zzh237.github.io/index.md

 ### Who am I

 I worked 4 years as Data Scientist and Engineer in Harvard Medical School and other research position, now I am pursuing the Computer Science master degree in Georgia Tech specialized with <b>Machine Learning, I am currently working on the multi-agent reinforcement learning research.
-My research interests are machine learning methods and application.
+I am looking for research oportunities in machine learning methods.

 My love of Machine Learning and Mathematics is matched by a love of Biology and Human Study.
 I was originally studying Food Science and Nutrition, which is a multidisciplinary subject combines biology, medicine, and engineering in University of Kentucky and China Agricultural University.
 At the same time, I have sincere love for math, programming, and engineering, so  I continue to strengthen my mathematics learning through advanced courses and research.
 <br/>